jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

  Then in 1985 , Gateway design automation released a language called VERILOG HDL , A hardware  description language , allowing designers to build logic circuits in EDA Software , thus reducing their time to minimal as designers now could look at the schematic generated through HDL code they written through the RTL(Register tranfer level) viewer.

+  Note -: For installing vivado , make sure you have enough internet data available at your end ..

  # REQUIREMENTS FOR SETTING UP THE FPGA DESIGN ENVIRONMENT
     laptop , pc : windows 10 (for WIN 11 , you may have to setup in virtual box) or linux or Mac.
     Software    : Xilinx VIVADO (any version after 2015 is fine, pretty easy to use with inbuilt simulation envrionment) .
     Storage     : Depends on which version of VIVADO is being installed .
+    Toolchain   : There are many fpga boards available in the market , some are quite costly , but it is upto you which one to choose .

  # FPGA 01